fbpx

 Understanding Affirmations

 Affirmations are concise, short, positive declarations designed to challenge and replace negative thoughts or beliefs.
 Rooted in cognitive psychology, affirmations influence the subconscious mind, gradually shifting one's perceptions and attitudes.
-By repeatedly affirming a desired belief or outcome, individuals aim to rewire their thought patterns and trigger a more constructive internal dialogue.
+Individuals aim to rewire their thought patterns and trigger a more constructive internal dialogue by repeatedly affirming a desired belief or outcome.

 The Cognitive Perspective

 From a cognitive standpoint, affirmations operate by engaging in a process known as cognitive restructuring.
 This process involves identifying negative thought patterns, challenging them, and replacing them with positive alternatives.
-Affirmations act as catalysts for this restructuring, enabling individuals to confront self-limiting beliefs and reshape them into empowering convictions.
+Affirmations catalyse this restructuring, enabling individuals to confront self-limiting beliefs and reshape them into empowering convictions.

 For example, if someone struggles with low self-esteem, they might repeat affirmations such as "I AM Confident” or “I AM worthy of love" or "I AM able."
 By doing so, they confront their self-doubt and gradually internalise more positive self-perceptions.